FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 In a similar way to our login button, this code uses the `useSession` hook to check whether a user is logged in and dynamically renders content based on that information.

-Navigating to `http://localhost:3000/protected` while not logged in, will yield the following.
+Navigating to `http://localhost:3000/protected` while not logged in, displays the following screen.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-7.png" alt="Next.js application displaying a protected page to a user that is not signed in" class="img-fluid" figure=false %}

-Once you’ve signed in with FusionAuth, you will be able to see the contents of the page:
+Once you’ve signed in with FusionAuth, you can see the contents of the page:

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-8.png" alt="Next.js application displaying a protected page to a user that is signed in" class="img-fluid" figure=false %}